himynameisdave/eggs-genny/README.md

 This is the 'build' or 'distribution' or 'production' or whatever you want to call it.
 This guy does a bunch of work to build you out a lean and clean app:

 - starts by [compiling](https://github.com/plus3network/gulp-less)  all the LESS files
-- then [concats](https://www.npmjs.com/package/gulp-concat) the CSS, [autoprefixes](https://www.npmjs.com/package/gulp-autoprefixer) it, before finally [combing](https://www.npmjs.com/package/gulp-csscomb) it for dumb mistakes and [minifying](https://www.npmjs.com/package/gulp-minify-css) it
+- then [concats](https://www.npmjs.com/package/gulp-concat) the CSS, [autoprefixes](https://www.npmjs.com/package/gulp-autoprefixer) it, before finally [combing](https://www.npmjs.com/package/gulp-csscomb) it for stupid mistakes and then [minifying](https://www.npmjs.com/package/gulp-minify-css) it
 - then moves onto the JS by (if your using Angular in your project) prepping your code for minification using [ng-annotate](https://www.npmjs.com/package/gulp-ng-annotate), concating all js files into one and then [uglifying](https://www.npmjs.com/package/gulp-uglify) them
 - copy over any assets or partials (and make them [validation-friendly](https://www.npmjs.com/package/gulp-angular-htmlify) if using Angular)
 - copy over main `index.html` file, while [replacing](https://www.npmjs.com/package/gulp-html-replace) the many links to external JS/CSS files with just the one for the JS file and one for the CSS files that were just created